- This event has passed.

 Summer Gatherings from 19 July – 25 August

 Autumn Expansions from 28 September – 4 November

 Setouchi Triennale Accommodation

 Takamatsu would be one of the most convenient places to stay as many ferries to the islands operate from here.
 This is also where the Triennale’s biggest information centre will open.
-Our Hotel Booking Portal will help you find the best deals.
+Our comparison search engine, which scans all the major booking sites, will help you find the best deals:

 For more details on the Setouchi Art Triennale 2019 Japan: